home / writing

 More generally, the syntax looks like: [count] + <operator> + (motion).
 For example, 3dw would delete three words.
 2yy would yank two lines. c$ would delete to the end of the line and start insert mode. dap would delete a paragraph. vi(y would select within the nearest set of { } and yank the contents.
 It’s wonderfully composable.

 Notice how, for some, the phonetic sound of the command matches the action. d for delete, y for yank, c for change.
-This is a mnemonic device to help you remember the commands.
+This is a mnemonic device to help remember the commands.
 Delete a paragraph? dap.
 Change a word? caw.

 Vim (The Program)

 Vim, by contrast, is a highly configurable, extensible text editor in your terminal built to make creating and changing any kind of text very efficient.
+My friend Lucas rather aptly put:

 Vim is the bliss of Ctrl C/V but applied to every facet of the editor.